ggevay/emma/README.md

 # Emma

 Emma is a declarative API for data-parallel programming.
-Emma algorithms can be executed natively on the Scala runtime or offloaded to a parallel dataflow engine like [Spark](https://spark.apache.org/) or [Flink](https://flink.apache.org).

 To achieve optimal performance, the Emma compiler relies on a holistic view of the code as a mixture of control flow and dataflow expressions, as well as an algebraic foundation for data-parallel computation based on monads.
+During execution, the data-parallel fragments of the input are offloaded to a parallel dataflow engine like [Spark](https://spark.apache.org/) or [Flink](https://flink.apache.org).

-For more detail about the design and implementation of the API and compiler pipeline, please refer to our SIGMOD paper [""]().
+For more detail about the design and implementation of the Emma API and compiler pipeline, please refer to our SIGMOD paper ["Implicit Parallelism through Deep Language Embedding"]().

 <br>
 ## Programming Abstractions